PietroBertarini/Tree-_Code_Challenge/typescript/README.md

 To build, open your terminal and navigate to the `typescript` directory in this project and run `yarn`.

 To start your server, run `yarn start`.
-Open up your favorite browser and navigate to http://localhost:3001/ and you should see "Hello World!".
+Open up your favorite browser and navigate to http://localhost:3001/ and you should see "Server running!".

 To run tests for the project, run `yarn test`.